#ItIsNotFinished: Nigerians are Keeping Hope Alive with #OneVoice | BellaNaija

 So many Nigerians have started creating awareness, urging the youths to get their voters card ready for the next presidential election which should take place in 2023.

-Nigerians have also taken to the streets to sweet and clean up after the looting of peoples properties.
+Nigerians have also taken to the streets to sweep and clean up after the looting of people’s properties.

 Meanwhile my mum took our neighborhood in surulere today and decided to clean up the streets after all looting ❤️❤️❤️ pic.twitter.com/DXxGFnoACv